Bubka/2FAuth-Docs/docs/security/authentication.md

 ## Authentication proxy

-You can configure 2FAuth to let a HTTP proxy handle authentication.
-In this case 2FAuth will consider you logged in as long as you are authenticated at proxy level.
-This is particulary useful if you want to deploy 2FAuth behind a service like <a href="https://sandstorm.io/" target="_blank">Sandstorm</a> or behind an Auth server like <a href="https://www.authelia.com/docs/" target="_blank">Authelia</a>.
+You can configure 2FAuth to let an HTTP proxy handle authentication.
+In this case, 2FAuth will consider you logged in as long as you are authenticated at proxy level.
+This is particularly useful if you want to deploy 2FAuth behind a service like <a href="https://sandstorm.io/" target="_blank">Sandstorm</a> or behind an Auth server like <a href="https://www.authelia.com/docs/" target="_blank">Authelia</a>.

-2FAuth will check for a HTTP header, named `REMOTE_USER` by default, in every requests from the proxy. (see <a href="https://datatracker.ietf.org/doc/html/rfc3875#section-4.1.10" target="_blank">RFC3875</a>)
+2FAuth will check for an HTTP header, named `REMOTE_USER` by default, in every request from the proxy. (see <a href="https://datatracker.ietf.org/doc/html/rfc3875#section-4.1.10" target="_blank">RFC3875</a>)

 !!!warning
 2FAuth only check for the header presence, nor its validity nor its content, so be sure your instance cannot be reached otherwise than through your auth proxy.